Skip to Content

 This route winds through a Protected Landscape of woods, meadows, and traditional farms on the banks of the Menalva River, deep in the Algarve’s Barrocal.

-Starting in Fonte da Benémola, this 4.4-kilometer round route is a fairly demanding course that takes an average of 2 hours to complete.
+Starting in Fonte da Benémola, this 4.4-kilometer round route is pretty demanding and takes an average of 2 hours to complete.

 This road is perfect for some quiet and relaxing walking in the Algarve as you won’t see many other people while exploring.